How to Clean a Water Cooler

-A water cooler is a convenient way to provide your guests and employees with clean, chilled H2O.
-But just like anything situated in a moist environment, germs, bacteria and unsavoury growths, like mould, occur quickly if it’s not regularly sanitised.
+A water cooler is a convenient way to provide yourself, your guests, and your employees with clean, fresh, and chilled water.
+However, just like anything situated in a moist environment, germs, bacteria and unsavoury growths, like mould, can occur quickly if it’s not regularly sanitised.

 In order to reap the health benefits and enjoy the clean, refreshing taste of filtered water, your water cooler or fountain needs to be maintained and cleaned on a regular basis.
 Most water companies recommend sanitising a cooler every six months.
 However, there is no harm in doing it more often.
 In fact, we recommend cleaning your bottled unit at least every 3 months.

-Here are 6 quick DIY steps to clean your bottled water cooler:
+6 quick steps to clean your bottled water cooler:

 - When your bottle is empty, remove it and unplug the cooler.